Using I/O with MicroPython on the Pi Pico

 Note

-condition can be written on only one line in Python:
+can be written on a single line in Python :

 from machine import Pin